Culture of violence makes for hit TV in Turkey

 Convictions for premeditated murder have more than doubled in the decade since 2003, according to Justice Ministry figures, while a 2011 U.N. report indicated that domestic violence rates were almost twice those in the United States, and 10 times higher than in some European countries.

-Attacks on doctors and nurses at overstretched state hospitals are also spiralling, with an average of 30 health workers every day subjected to violence last year, according to the Istanbul Chamber of Physicians.
+Attacks on doctors and nurses at overstretched state hospitals are also spiraling, with an average of 30 health workers every day subjected to violence last year, according to the Istanbul Chamber of Physicians.

-Shows featuring men like Calinak and Kara normalise criminal behaviour, said Sebnem Korur Fincanci, head of the Ankara-based Human Rights Foundation.
+Shows featuring men like Calinak and Kara normalize criminal behavior, said Sebnem Korur Fincanci, head of the Ankara-based Human Rights Foundation.
 They encourage people to take the law into their own hands, particularly against the backdrop of slow court cases and lenient sentences for violent crime, she said.

 “Whether it is at a football match, at home or out on the street, or at hospitals ... people attempt to solve problems with violence,” she said.